RobotPatient/Universal_hal/docs/API/I2C_slave/platform/atmelsam/Usage.md

 Both frameworks have clockgenerator 0 set-up with a frequency of 48 (Arduino) or 8 MHz (ASF).
 And clockgenerator 3 set-up with a frequency of 32.768KHz.

 !!!
 Warning
     The Sercom needs two clocks to function, a slow one (< 100 KHz) and a fast one (>= $2 \cdot f_{SCL}$ ).
 The fast clock is used for operation in host-mode, the slow one is used for used for internal timing and synchronisation.
+Although the fast one is not really needed for the i2c slave driver, it is recommended to set it anyway.

 ### GPIO pinmux settings